 Tickets to Alcatraz Island are in demand and it’s so worth the wait if you want to visit the Rock (and trust me, you do!) so set your alarm, get your coffee, and get down to Pier 33 to line up!

 You can buy a maximum number of four tickets but each ticket holder needs to be physically present.

 You’ll need your passport or a government issued ID to purchase and/or pick-up tickets.

 Don’t want to line up?
 You can book tickets to Alcatraz up to 90 days out.

 To get a ticket, it’s likely you’ll be waiting around for at least an hour.
 Bring a book or something to sit on.
 Even better, bring food and coffee because it’s chilly by the waterfront!

-It gets pretty chilly on Alcatraz Island, especially during the evening tour!
-Be sure to bring a jacket and some long pants even on the balmiest of San Francisco days.
+What to wear on Alcatraz Island: It gets pretty chilly on Alcatraz Island, especially during the evening tour!
+Be sure to bring a warm jacket (my favourite is this North Face Condor Triclimate) and some long pants, even on the balmiest of San Francisco days.

 Now it’s over to you

 Do you have any tips to get tickets to Alcatraz when they’re sold out?